Tenancy laws for victims of domestic violence have started14 March, 2019

 - each co-tenant a domestic violence termination notice.

-A landlord or any remaining co-tenant(s) will be able to apply to the NSW Civil and Administrative Tribunal (the Tribunal) if they wish to dispute the validity of a domestic violence termination notice.
+A landlord or any remaining co-tenant(s) may apply to the NSW Civil and Administrative Tribunal (the Tribunal) if they wish to dispute the validity of a domestic violence termination notice.
 The Tribunal can only examine whether the domestic violence termination notice was properly given under the tenancy laws.
-A landlord will not be able to dispute the contents of a declaration in any Tribunal proceedings, if it is used as evidence.
+A landlord cannot dispute the contents of a declaration in any Tribunal proceedings, if it is used as evidence.

 Prescribed declaration form as evidence